binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter2.md

 #### SSH {#cloud-identify-risks-storage-of-secrets-private-key-abuse-ssh}

-[SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh) key-pair auth is no better than password auth if it is abused in the following way, in-fact it may even be worse.
+[SSH](https://f1.holisticinfosecforwebdevelopers.com/chap03.html#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh) key-pair auth is no better than password auth if it is abused in the following way, in-fact it may even be worse.
 I have seen some organisations who store a single private key with no pass-phrase for all of their EC2 instances in their developer wiki.
 All or many of the developers have access to this, with the idea being that they just copy the key from the wiki to their local `~/.ssh/`.
 There are a number of things wrong with this.

 * Private key is not private if it is shared amongst the team
 * No pass-phrase, means no second factor of authentication
 * Because there is only one user (single key-pair) being used on the VPSs, there is also no audit trail
 * The weakest link is the weakest wiki password of all the developers, and we all know how weak that is likely to be, with a bit of reconnaissance, probably guessable in a few attempts without any password profiling tools.
-I have discussed this and demonstrated a collection of password profiling tools in the "Weak Password Strategies" subsection of the People chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/).
+I have discussed this and demonstrated a collection of password profiling tools in the "Weak Password Strategies" subsection of the People chapter of [Fascicle 0](https://f1.holisticinfosecforwebdevelopers.com).
 Once the attacker has the weakest password, then they own all of the EC2 (if on AWS) instances, or any resource that is using key-pair authentication.
 If the organisation is failing this badly, then they almost certainly will not have any password complexity constraints on their wiki either

-Most developers will also blindly accept what they think are the server key fingerprints without verifying them, which opens them up to a MItM attack, as discussed in the VPS chapter under the [SSH subsection](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-establishing-your-ssh-servers-key-fingerprint).
+Most developers will also blindly accept what they think are the server key fingerprints without verifying them, which opens them up to a MItM attack, as discussed in the VPS chapter under the [SSH subsection](https://f1.holisticinfosecforwebdevelopers.com/chap03.html#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-establishing-your-ssh-servers-key-fingerprint).
 This quickly moves from just being a technical issue to a cultural one, where people are trained to accept that the server is who it says it is.
 The fact that they have to verify the fingerprint is essentially a step that gets in their way.

 #### TLS {#cloud-identify-risks-storage-of-secrets-private-key-abuse-tls}

 When Docker reads the instructions in the following `Dockerfile`, an image is created that copies your certificate, private key, and any other secrets you have declared, and adds them to an additional layer and forms the resulting image.
-Both `COPY` and `ADD` will bake what ever you are copying or adding into an additional layer or delta, as discussed in the [Consumption from Registries](#vps-countermeasures-docker-consumption-from-registries) Docker subsection in the VPS chapter.
+Both `COPY` and `ADD` will bake what ever you are copying or adding into an additional layer or delta, as discussed in the Consumption from Registries subsection in my [Docker Security book](https://binarymist.io/publication/docker-security/).
 Whoever can access this image from a public or less public registry now has access to your certificate and even worse your private key.

 Anyone can see how these images were built using these tools: